neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-1-data-model-and-model-driven-app.md

 ![A screenshot of the edit filters window with the following Status Reason values: Completed, Won't Fix, Inactive](02-1/media/image54.png)

-7. Select the chevron next to the Save button and select **Save As**.
+7. Select the chevron next to the Save and publish button and select **Save As**.

 ![A screenshot with an arrow pointing to the Save dropdown chevron icon and a border around the Save As button](02-1/media/image55.png)